noorus/nil/README.md

 Nice Input Library
 ==================
 NIL is a gaming input library written in C++.
-It is somewhat battle-tested, but currently implemented for Windows only.
+It is somewhat battle-tested, but currently implements Windows support only.

 ### Platform

-Current version tested on Windows 10 and newer.
+Tested on Windows 10 and newer.
-Previous generation (before 2019) was tested against Windows Vista.
+Previous generation (before 2019) was tested on Windows Vista.
 Should work fine on Windows 8, possibly on Windows 7, with few modifications if any.

 ### Building